voidspace/voidspace.github.io/index.md

 * [Best Practises for Software Development and Testing (Article)](https://opensource.com/article/17/5/30-best-practices-software-development-and-testing)

-I'm available for training and consulting work in the UK and Europe.
+I'm available for training, coaching, mentoring and consulting work in the UK and Europe.

 ### Training